minlawi/aws-ecr-private/README.md

+# Deploy a simple web application by using Docker container with the private Docker Registry (AWS ECR)

-# Prerequisites before pushing an image to ECR
+### Prerequisites before pushing an image to ECR

 The command docker pull yeasy/simple-web:latest is used to pull a Docker image from a Docker registry (in this case, Docker Hub) to your local machine.
 ```